Macchina-CLI/macchina/.github/CONTRIBUTING.md

 Thanks for taking interest in our project, we'd love to work with you.

-We've compiled, for your convenienve, a list of the most relevant questions and answers that you should know about before you contribute to the project.
+We've compiled, for your convenience, a list of the most relevant questions and answers that you should know about before you contribute to the project.